 17. Gain perspective

-Hearing the views of others, especially when they differ or contrast with my own perspectives completely opens my eyes to seeing things in a new light.
+Hearing the views of others, especially when they differ or contrast with my own completely opens my eyes to seeing things in a new light.
 If you’re open to listening to other people, with a view to understanding rather than imposing your own views, you gain perspective.
 I like to consult a variety of people for their opinions, especially those who I know would probably disagree with me.
 It helps me to understand, consolidate and challenge my perception.

 18. Asking for help is not weak